markomanninen/grcriddles/doc/chapter1.rst

     df[5] = df[0].apply(lambda x: syllabify(x))
     # add length of the syllables column
     df[6] = df[5].apply(lambda x: len(x))
-    # count vowels in the word
+    # count vowels in the word as a column
     df[7] = df[0].apply(lambda x: sum(list(x.count(c) for c in vowels)))
-    # count consonants in the word
+    # count consonants in the word as a column
     df[8] = df[0].apply(lambda x: len(x)-sum(list(x.count(c) for c in vowels)))

 Store database
 ~~~~~~~~~~~~~~

-This is the single most important part of the document.
+This is the single most important part of the chapter.
 I'm saving all
-simplified unique words as a csv file that can be used as a database for the
+simplified unique words as a CSV file that can be used as a database for the
 riddle solver.
 After this you may proceed to the `riddle solver
 <https://git.io/vASrY>`__ Jupyter notebook document in interactive mode if
 you prefer.